eth-brownie/brownie/docs/api-network.rst

         >>> erc223.transfer['address', 'uint256', 'uint256']
         <ContractTx object 'transfer(address,uint256,uint256)'>

-    When a contract only contains one method with the given name and number of arguements, ``OverloadedMethod`` may be called directly.
+    When a contract only contains one method with the given name and number of arguments, ``OverloadedMethod`` may be called directly.
 When more than one method is present, a ``ValueError`` is raised.

     .. code-block:: python